McGILL BIRD OBSERVATORY

 Possible hybrid chickadee (Inglewood Bird Sanctuary, Calgary AB, July 2007)

-This peculiar-looking chickadee appears to be a resident at the Inglewood Bird Sanctuary in Calgary, first caught during banding activities in July, and recaptured at least twice more in August and September.
-It is speculated to be a hybrid between a Black-capped Chickadee and either Boreal or Chestnut-backed Chickadee.
-However, it is also possible that the brown feathers are just an unusual occurrence of aberrant plumage.
+This peculiar-looking chickadee appears to be a resident at the Inglewood Bird Sanctuary in Calgary, first caught during banding activities in July 2007, and recaptured at least twice more in August and September.
+It was speculated to be a hybrid between a Black-capped Chickadee and either Boreal or Chestnut-backed Chickadee.
+However, the patchy appearance of brown feathers suggests they may just be a plumage abnormality.
 Any thoughts about the identity of this bird are welcome (oddities@migrationresearch.org).

 Photos by Shonna McLeod, July 2007